lauraustin/lauraustin.github.io/README.md

 This project is a work-in-progress!!
 Please don't pay it too much mind until it's revised more.

+# John Amos Comenius
+**This timeline was a project for Professor Julia Verkholantsev's Universal Language course at the University of Pennsylvania**

+The majority of dates and information for this timeline were taken from Jean Piaget's 1993 article "Jan Amos Comenius."
+Additional works cited available on the project page.

 # Trash 2020
 **Story & Tech implementation by Lauren Alcindor**